bveldhuis/bolt-extension-flickr-gallery/README.md

 # Bolt.cm Picasa Image Gallery Extension #

+* UNFORTUNATELY I did not (yet) get this extension working with bolt *

 A basic extension displaying an image gallery, based on a user public Picasaweb images.

 Just add the following twig function in your template to display the gallery: